mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 ### Example 1:

 Input: s = "A man, a plan, a canal: Panama"
-Output: true
+<br/>Output: true
-Explanation: "amanaplanacanalpanama" is a palindrome.
+<br/>Explanation: "amanaplanacanalpanama" is a palindrome.

 ### Example 2:

 Input: s = "race a car"
-Output: false
+<br/>Output: false
-Explanation: "raceacar" is not a palindrome.
+<br/>Explanation: "raceacar" is not a palindrome.

 ### Example 3:

 Input: s = " "
-Output: true
+<br/>Output: true
-Explanation: s is an empty string "" after removing non-alphanumeric characters.
+<br/>Explanation: s is an empty string "" after removing non-alphanumeric characters.
 Since an empty string reads the same forward and backward, it is a palindrome.